Note that this is a work in progress

 ## Your Obsidian vault

-You need to make the cloned directory into an *Obsidian* vault.
+Make the cloned directory into an *Obsidian* vault.

 - Open *Obsidian* and go to “Manage Vaults”